deton57/oke-labs/oke-rancher/vm.md

 Click on Add Ingress Rule.

-Now we are going to add HTTPS access to our network, so we can access the web page of Rancher.
+Now we are going to add HTTPS access to our network, so, we can access the web page of Rancher.

-1. Source CIDR input: "0.0.0.0/0" (I know it's not secured, never recommend you to do it. but it's for lab purpose)
+1. Source CIDR input: "0.0.0.0/0" (I know it's not secured, never recommend you do it. but it's for lab purpose)
 2. DESTINATION PORT RANGE: "443"
 3. Click on Add Ingress Rule button.